The nmcli command on Linux Examples and Usages

 The nmcli command examples

-To list all available network devices and their current status, you can use the following command.
+To list all available network devices and their current status, use the following command.

 # nmcli dev status

-As I mentioned earlier, a device can have multiple connections.
-To view all available connections, you can use the following command.
+As mentioned earlier, a device can have multiple connections.
+Use the following command to view all of them.

 #nmcli con show